AnFreTh/NAMpy/README.rst

 If you implemented a model and wish to update any part of it, or do not want your model to be included in this library, please get in touch through a GitHub issue.

-Note that for FT-Transformer `(Gorishniy et al. 2021)`_ we directly implement periodic linear encodings for the numerical features `(Gorishniy et al. 2022)`_.
+Note that for `FT-Transformer` `(Gorishniy et al. 2021)`_ we directly use periodic linear encodings followed by a fully connected dense layer for the numerical features `(Gorishniy et al. 2022)`_.
-For SNAMs `(Luber et al. 2023)`_ , we slightly adapt the architecture and include an additional hidden layer after the Spline Layer.
+For `SNAMs` `(Luber et al. 2023)`_ , we slightly adapt the architecture and include an additional fully connected hidden layer after each Spline Layer.
+For `NAMs` `(Agarwal et al. 2021)`_  we set the default activation function to be a ReLU function instead of the proposed ExU activation function due to smoother and better interpretable shape functions.

 ***************
 Usage